 Cloverfest is a community fundraising beer tasting event that’s put on by the Cloverdale Rotary Club and Cloverdale Chamber of Commerce.

 Compared to other similar events, Cloverfest is a bit more of a beer festival than an Oktoberfest event, but only slightly.
 There are multiple breweries, people buy beer samples with tokens and there is just a light German theme.
 There is a band, but no oompah music (or least not when we were there), and most people stand instead of sitting at long rows of tables.
-There are also small beer sampling mugs instead of beer steins.
+In addition, there are also small beer sampling mugs instead of beer steins.

 Cloverfest is a great community event and lots of fun.
 It’s held at Shannon Hall at the Cloverdale Rodeo Fairgrounds and takes place in an older, almost gymnasium-style hall.
 A few hundred people attend each year including Rotarians and their friends, members of the Chamber of Commerce and folk from the community.